About This Episode

 Diala Shamas 18:56

-But at the same time, we have to step up our work to support those who are doing the important advocacy in the U. S. So we’ve been in rapid response mode representing individuals who’ve been contacted by the FBI for questioning.
-We have been fielding calls from people across the country who are dealing with consequences in their workplace for speaking out against Palestine.
+But at the same time, we have to step up our work to support those who are doing the important advocacy in the US.
+So we’ve been in rapid response mode, representing individuals who’ve been contacted by the FBI for questioning.
+We have been fielding calls from people across the country who are dealing with consequences in their workplace for speaking out about Palestine.

 I know Palestine Legal is really holding a lot of this.
-And they’ve been building out an attorney’s network.
-You know, a lot of employment law experts are needed right now.
-A lot of advice on how to handle incidents of doxing, both in terms of your personal safety as well as your online reputation.
+And they’ve been building out an attorney network.
+A lot of employment law experts are needed right now.
+A lot of advice on how to handle incidents of doxxing, both in terms of your personal safety as well as your online reputation.

-It’s sort of an all hands on deck situation.
-And it has been really kind of great to see so many people within the legal community reach out and ask how they can support.
+It’s sort of an all-hands-on-deck situation.
+And it has been really great to see so many people within the legal community reach out and ask how they can support.
 And so the network is growing to meet that need.

 Yara Hawari 21:03